yihong1120/Image-Classification-with-EfficientNetV2/README.md

 ## Dataset

-The dataset used for training and testing the model is available at link to dataset.
+The dataset(dataset.zip) used for training and testing the model is available, please download and extract it.

 ## Results